onflow/flow-go/language.md

 // declaring a constant
 const a = 1

-// invalid: re-declaring a constant with a name that is already used const a = 2
+// invalid: re-declaring a constant with a name that is already used in this scope const a = 2

 // declaring a variable
 var b = 3

-// invalid: re-declaring a variable with a name that is already used var b = 4
+// invalid: re-declaring a variable with a name that is already used in this scope var b = 4

 // invalid: declaring a variable with a name that was used for a constant